 You may feel like a confident driver, but are you dangerous?
-“No, I am an assertive driver.”
-There is a reason tickets and insurance premiums can shock self-identified assertive drivers.
-How we think about what distinguishes assertive, aggressive, and defensive driving often falls short.
-Road rage, be it the colorful mutterings under your breath or cutting "bad drivers" off, is only the extreme case.
+“No,” you may say, “I am an assertive driver.”
+There is a reason insurance premiums following a ticket can shock self-identified assertive drivers.
+The way we think about what distinguishes assertive, aggressive, and defensive driving often falls short.
+Road rage, be it the colorful mutterings under your breath or cutting off "bad drivers,” is only the extreme case.
 Most people in accidents have a good driving record.
-Nonetheless, daily life means that traffic delays, time crunches, rude drivers, and stress can leave us unaware of the safety threat boiling within otherwise good neighbors.
-Maybe it is not even habit, or it is only on your morning commute.
-The occasional bad day can be a lethal day of aggressive driving.
+Nevertheless, daily life means that traffic delays, time crunches, rude drivers, and stress can leave us unaware of the safety threat boiling within otherwise good drivers.
+Even if it is not a habit, the occasional bad day can be a lethal day of aggressive driving.
 What if your life depended on staying calm?

 #4 Failing to yield the right-of-way

 #8 Failing to obey traffic signs and signals

 Still certain you are not an aggressive driver?
 Well, what if we told you that obeying traffic laws means slowing down for yellow lights and coming to a complete stop at stop signs?
 Are you always late to your destination?
 Are you frequently angry when driving?
 Being constantly in a hurry or upset frequently leads to aggressive driving and its consequences.
 The time saved may also be time and money lost in tickets, accidents, and injury.
 Avoiding the causes and signs of aggressive driving may lower your stress and chances of collision.

 Signs You May Be an Aggressive Driver

 Aggressive driving is extremely common: According to the AAA Foundation for Traffic Safety’s 2019 data, nearly 80% of drivers have expressed significant anger, aggression, or road rage behind the wheel at least once in the previous 30 days.
 However, for some drivers, aggressive driving can be a daily habit.